akvorado/akvorado/console/data/docs/01-install.md

 the `docker-compose.yml` file if you want to setup the GeoIP database.
 It requires two environment variables to fetch them from [MaxMind](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data).
-The appropriate configuration also needs to be uncommented in `akvorado.yaml`.

 Be sure to flush the conntrack table after starting.
 See the [troubleshooting section](05-troubleshooting.md#no-packets-received)